BiCroLab/iFISH-probe-design/scripts.md

 This script can be used to run the `ifpd` [web interface]({{ site.baseurl }}/interface) on your own computer.
 If run without any parameters, it serves the interface at the `0.0.0.0:8080` address.
 URL and port can be customized using the `-u` and `-p` options, respectively.

 The interface requires also a `static` folder (by default created in the package installation path), where databases and queries are stored.
 It is highly advised to specify a custom static folder path using the `-s` option.
-The static folder has the following structure (created when running `ifpd_serve` the first time):
+The structure of the static folder, created when running `ifpd_serve` the first time, is the following:

 ```
 static_folder